 And that’s why it’s important to take small steps and work towards reframing your mindset.
 If you have a past where you failed at something, see it as an opportunity to learn and grow rather than seeing it as a complete failure.

 At first, when you think of doing something or starting a new project, take smaller steps and take your time to learn more and more about it.

 5) You Fear Success

 Fear of success may not be as common as fear of failure, but it is still debilitating.
-People who struggle with the fear of success often have a deep-seated fear of the unknown and the potential changes in their life that come with success.
+People who struggle with the fear of success often have a deep-seated fear of the unknown and the major changes in their life that come with success.

-They may also worry about the pressure and scrutiny that comes with success and fear that they won’t be able to sustain it or that it will change them in negative ways or what others, especially people around them, might think of them, or maybe they think they are not good enough to have more than they have now.
+They may also worry about the pressure and scrutiny that comes with success and fear that they won’t be able to sustain the success or that it will change them in negative ways or what others, especially people around them, might think of them, or maybe they think they are not good enough to have more than they have now.

-This is another main reason people self sabotage happiness and continues to choose to live in their comfort zone so they can feel safe and more secure.
+This is another main reason people self sabotage happiness and therefore continues to choose to live in their comfort zone so they can feel safe and more secure.

 That’s why it’s important to work on your mindset and question limiting beliefs, and understand that in order to manifest your dream life, you gotta work hard to achieve that.
 This way, you may be able to overcome the barrier that holds you back and embrace your true potential.

 Cam @VicoliandCaffè says

 This post gave me a bit to reflect one, especially the point number 2.
 Most of the time I struggle to meet the end of my goals and yes, indeed, I end up feeling like something quite wrong with life, leaving with a weird sense of emptiness, that can be just another way to take my happiness out.